Table Of Content

 • Communicate your needs: Don’t be afraid to advocate for yourself and your sensory needs.
 Let others know when you’re feeling overwhelmed and need a break or accommodations.

 Remember, managing the signs of overstimulation in children and within yourself is a process, and what works for one person may not work for another.
-Be patient with yourself and don’t hesitate to reach out for support when needed.
+Be patient with yourself and don’t hesitate to reach out for support when you need it.

 A New Approach for Those Who Experience Sensory Overload

-Navigating the world with a highly sensitive nervous system can be challenging, but it’s important to remember that you are not alone.
-Understanding the neurological roots of sensory overload and seeking the right support can transform your relationship with sensory input and build greater resilience.
+Navigating the world with a highly sensitive nervous system can be challenging, but here’s the truth: you are not alone, and more importantly, you are not stuck with this forever.
+Understanding the neurological roots of sensory overload and seeking the right support can transform your relationship with sensory input, building greater resilience.

 If you or a loved one is struggling with overstimulation, we invite you to explore the resources and support available through our network of compassionate, skilled practitioners.
 Visit the PX Docs Directory to find a provider near you and take the first step on your journey to optimal nervous system health.